Do PAC-Learners Learn the Marginal Distribution?: Detailed Proofs of Section Reference

 \end{enumerate} since $h \Delta h'$ and $c(h) \Delta c(h')$ can only differ on $h \Delta c(h) \cup h' \Delta c(h')$, both of which have true measure at most $\varepsilon/8$ and empirical measure at most $\varepsilon/4$ by assumption.
 Thus as long as the empirical distance estimates on $C$ are indeed accurate up to $\varepsilon/8$, we have

 as desired.
-Since any fixed $h\in H$ lies in $G_{T,D}$ with probability at least $1-\delta$ by a Chernoff bound and distances in $C$ are also well estimated with probability at least $1-\delta$, this gives the desired WTV-learner. \end{proof} Note that if one is not interested in relative sample complexities, this subsumes \Cref{obs:WTV} since any PAC-learnable class has UBME \cite{benedek1991learnability}. \Cref{prop:UBME} also implies that the counter-example of DKRZ \cite{dudley1994metric} shows WTV-learning fails sufficiency as well.
+Since any fixed $h\in H$ lies in $G_{T,D}$ with probability at least $1-\delta$ by a Chernoff bound and distances in $C$ are also well estimated with probability at least $1-\delta$, this gives the desired estimator. \end{proof} Note that if one is not interested in relative sample complexities, this subsumes \Cref{app-obs:WTV} since any PAC-learnable class has UBME \citep{benedek1991learnability}. \Cref{app-prop:UBME} also implies that the counter-example of \cite{dudley1994metric} shows weak estimation fails sufficiency as well.
 However, our construction in the previous section gives a stronger separation since the above approach is inherently lossy and cannot handle $\varepsilon=0$.